s1r0n/lightning-path/images/narrative-visualizations.md

 # Narrative Visualizations

 **Narrative Visualizations** are short or medium-length visual stories—animated, illustrated, or live-action—that use myth, metaphor, and narrative structure to explore and embody core concepts of the Avatar.GLOBAL framework.
 These visual works function as cognitive-emotional tools: they help viewers internalize spiritual truth, confront ideological distortion, and viscerally experience the emotional, psychological, and existential dynamics of disconnection and reconnection.
-Unlike mainstream media, which often serve to normalize trauma, perpetuate false archetypes, or glorify elite violence, Narrative Visualizations presented here are healing-oriented, symbolically rich, and aligned with the **Seven Pillars of Authentic Spirituality**.
+Unlike mainstream media, which often serve to normalize trauma, perpetuate false archetypes, or glorify elite violence.
+Narrative Visualizations presented here are healing-, connection-, and transformation-oriented, symbolically rich, and fully aligned with the Avatar.GLOBAL framework.

 For more on Narrative Visualization, see the [SpiritWiki Entry](https://spiritwiki.lightningpath.org/index.php/Narrative_Visualization)